• Skip to main content

 Beetroot Salad

 It not only looks gorgeous but tastes a treat too.
-This colourful Beetroot Salad is simple, nutritious and exceptionally delicious!
+This colourful and fresh Beetroot Salad is simple, nutritious and exceptionally delicious!

 beetroot salad photo taken from above.